mrkkrp/markkarpov.com/tutorial/megaparsec.md

 ```

 As an example of adding a custom parse error component to your parser, let's
-go through defining a special parse error that says that given `Text` value
+go through defining a special parse error that says that a given `Text` value
 is not a keyword.

-First, we need to define the data type with constructors representing
+First, we need to define the data type, with constructors representing the
 scenarios we want to support:

 ```haskell